Wcubed/asset_explorer/readme.md

 - [ ] Remember the tags.
 By saving them in a `.asset_dir.csv` in the directory itself?
 - [ ] Show all images with a tag
 - [ ] Grid of images instead of a list.
 That way you can see more of them (the whole point of the exercise)
+- [ ] Drop the full image from memory again if we don't need it.
+Otherwise we will fill quite a bit of ram.

 # Whishlist
 - Remember the images by the hash of their path that way we can: